Atif85/erosion-sim/Readme.md

 # Erosion Simulator

 A Godot 4 project for simulating terrain erosion using compute shaders.
-This project generates procedural terrain with noise and applies hydraulic erosion in real time.
-It features an interactive UI for tweaking parameters and visualizing erosion effects.
+For now it just has hydraulic erosion.
+Its very inspired by the video by sebastian lague

 ## Features

 - Procedural terrain generation using FastNoiseLite
-- Hydraulic erosion simulation accelerated with compute shaders
+- Hydraulic erosion simulation
-- Erosion heatmap visualization (see where erosion and deposition occur)
+- Erosion heatmap visualization (see where erosion and deposition occured)
 - UI for adjusting noise and erosion parameters
 - Export heightmaps as PNG images
-- Animation of the erosion process

 ## Planned Features